naitik2314/SequentialRecommender-RL/README.md

 # Sequential Recommender System with Reinforcement Learning

-A research-oriented implementation of a sequential recommendation model using reinforcement learning techniques.
-The project provides environment simulations, model training pipelines, and evaluation utilities.

 A research-oriented implementation of a sequential recommendation model leveraging deep reinforcement learning techniques to optimize long-term user engagement and diversity.

 ## Table of Contents